 Owners of dogs that are prone to tear staining almost always reach a point where they have heard it all and nothing works.
 Removing tear stains is hard and it takes time.
-More importantly, it takes the right products to get it right.
+More importantly, it takes the correct products to get it right.

 Eye Envy’s Natural Dog Tear Stain Remover is one of the most effective all natural stain removers but for it to work, like with all tear stain remedies, there is a process.